pujakumari-6/HackathonBackend/Readme.md

 After clicking on Prescription, the below page will be rendered where patients can fill their registration numbers sent to them via registered email.

-After clicking on Get Report the following page will be displayed

-Here all the details will be displayed including his diagnosis list.
-He can click on View Diagnosis to view details:

 Admin Role:
 Here admin will have two options:
 1. Create Nurse
 2. Create Doctor
-Doctor Role:
-Doctor can view patient list:

-On the below page, he can click on View Records to view the details of a patient:

-Here, he can view the details and click on Add Prescriptions to create new prescriptions.

-He can fill the form for diagnosis details and click on Add Medicine to prescribe medicine.

-Using the below page, he can add medicine as many number of times as he wants:

 Nurse Role: